HazyResearch/anchor-stability/README.md

 # Understanding the Downstream Instability of Word Embeddings

-We include steps to reproduce the main results of the paper "Understanding the Downstream Instability of Word Embeddings" in MLSys 2020.
+Code for "Understanding the Downstream Instability of Word Embeddings" in MLSys 2020.

 ## Install